 Whether you're picnicking, hiking on the Oregon Coast, soaking up the sun or watching a stunning sunset, make sure your trip to Newport is a safe one.
 Visit this article to learn about the dangers of sneaker waves.
 Before any trip to the coast, we encourage you to check the tide times as well.

-Newport offers a variety of things to do when visiting, and is a great coastal town off the 101 for ultimate relaxation.
+Newport offers a variety of things to do and outdoor adventure when visiting, such as Nye Beach, the Yaquina Bay Bridge, beautiful Yaquina Bay, the south jetty and more.
+It's a great coastal town off the 101 for ultimate relaxation.
 Here are a few things we hope you find interesting.

 Head down to the historic bayfront for all the fish, barking sea lions, beautiful seagulls and the charming shops and restaurants.